Isla-lab/Isla-lab.github.io/_pages/projects/behave.md

 ## Project related publications

-* Zorzi, E., Castellini, A., Bakopoulos, L., Chalkiadakis, G., & Farinelli, A. (2025). *Seldonian Reinforcement Learning for Ad Hoc Teamwork*.
-[Submitted at Reinforcement Learning Journal, 2025] [https://doi.org/10.48550/arXiv.2503.03885](https://doi.org/10.48550/arXiv.2503.03885)
+* **[AAMAS 2025]** Bonanni, L., Meli, D., Castellini, A., & Farinelli, A. (2025). **Monte Carlo Tree Search with Velocity Obstacles for safe and efficient motion planning in dynamic environments**.
+In Proceedings of the 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2025), pages 371-380, Detroit, MI, USA, ISBN: 9798400714269. [https://dl.acm.org/doi/10.5555/3709347.3743551](https://dl.acm.org/doi/10.5555/3709347.3743551)

-* Bonanni, L., Meli, D., Castellini, A., & Farinelli, A. (2025). *Monte Carlo Tree Search with Velocity Obstacles for Safe and Efficient Motion Planning in Dynamic Environments*.
-[Accepted at  24th International Conference on Autonomous Agents and Multiagent Systems, AAMAS 2025] [https://doi.org/10.48550/arXiv.2501.09649](https://doi.org/10.48550/arXiv.2501.09649)
+* **[IAS 2025]** Veronese, C., Meli, D., Iocchi, L., & Farinelli, A. (2025). **Symbolic Exploration with Partial Models in Discrete Reinforcement Learning**.
+Accepted for presentation at the 19th International Conference on Intelligent Autonomous Systems (IAS-19), Genoa, Italy, June 30 – July 3, 2025, to be published in the conference proceedings.

-* Veronese, C., Meli, D., Iocchi, L., & Farinelli, A. (2025). *Symbolic Exploration with Partial Models in Discrete Reinforcement Learning*.
-[Accepted at 19th International Conference on Intelligent Autonomous Systems, IAS19]
+* **[RLC 2025]** Zorzi, E., Castellini, A., Bakopoulos, L., Chalkiadakis, G., & Farinelli, A. (2025). **Seldonian Reinforcement Learning for Ad Hoc Teamwork**.
+Accepted for presentation at the Reinforcement Learning Conference (RLC), Edmonton, Canada, August 5 to August 9, 2025, to be published in the Reinforcement Learning Journal. [https://arxiv.org/abs/2503.03885](https://arxiv.org/abs/2503.03885)